 My family and I have been on vacation for almost two weeks now, traveling from our home in southern California through Arizona and into Colorado.
-Along the way we’ve stopped at a whole host of beautiful locations, places I’m thankful to have visited because they remind me of God’s amazing creation.
+Along the way we’ve stopped at a whole host of beautiful locations, places I’m thankful to have visited because they remind me of God’s amazing creation and glory.

 - We watched the sunset over the Grand Canyon, where the layers of ancient rock create a kaleidoscope of color so beautiful that no painter could ever improve upon it.